 Reflecting the special role of Greece as a key source of our shared European heritage, Athens is a unique centre of international research.
-Many European states have their own research Institutes there, some dating back to the 19th century, others – such as the Dutch and Danish Institutes – have been established in the last twenty years.
-The recently founded Irish Institute takes its place in this dynamic international setting, where it will support Irish-based scholars and students in their research and study, and promote both Greek and Irish culture.
+Many European states have their own research Institutes there, some dating back to the 19th century, others like the Irish Institute founded more recently.
+The Irish Institute, celebrating its twenty year anniversary during 2015-2016, takes its place in this dynamic international setting, supporting Irish-based scholars and students in their research and study, and promoting both Greek and Irish culture.

 Ireland has a long (but often overlooked) history of involvement in Greece, from early travellers and philhellenes to distinguished classical scholars.
-In more recent times Irish writers, including our distinguished Patron Seamus Heaney, continue to find inspiration in Greek ideas and themes.
+In more recent times Irish writers, including our distinguished Patron Seamus Heaney, have continued to find inspiration in Greek ideas and themes.